anmishadrao/PDS-project/README.md

-This project concentrates on understanding climate change, how it has been changing and predicting the climate change
+This project and predicting the class lable of brian tumor.

-In this project we used the data from 1750 to 2015 (source: Kaggle) to perform analysis and prediction
+In this project we used the data from Kaggle to perform testing and training.

 project folder structure:

-data_raw: consists of raw data which is not cleaned
+dataset: consists of data which is used to train and test the model.

-data_clean: holds the clean data

 src: holds the code files used for cleaning, analysis and prediction